MetaFFI/metaffi.github.io/usage/jvm/README.md

 Parameters:

-- `functionPath`: A string that contains the path to the function within the module.
+- `entityPath`: A string that contains the path to the function within the module.
 - `parametersTypes`: MetaFFITypeWithAlias[] array that specify the parameter types for the function.
 - `retvalsTypes`: MetaFFITypeWithAlias[] array that specify the return value types for the function.